programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 In this case, the solution is to use **Cypher**.
 **Cypher** is a specialized query language designed to load and manipulate data in the Neo4j database.

-We will explore both data input methods.
+In the sections that follow, we will explore both data input methods.

 #### Loading a CSV file into Neo4j